 - A Knight of the Holy Eucharist seeks to manifest his love for Jesus not only in the faithful fulfillment of his daily responsibilities, but also, when opportunity arises, by performing works of charity not specifically prescribed.
 In his free time he may choose to bring comfort and companionship to the sick or the elderly, or to assist the poor and underprivileged with whom he has contact.

-- Adoration times for individual Knights will be assigned by the Brother Guardian.
+- Adoration times for individual Knights will be assigned.